1 Thessalonians 4:1-8

-I. Two Words We Need to Understand 1-3
+I. Two Words We Need to Understand

-Second, the phrase “sexual immorality” comes from the Greek word porneia, which is a very broad word encompassing every kind of sexual activity outside the circle of God’s will.
+Second, the phrase “sexual immorality” comes from the Greek word porneia, which is a very broad word encompassing every kind of sexual activity outside of marriage between one man and one woman.
 It covers sins of the mind, body, eyes, ears and lips.
 It includes premarital sex, extra-marital sex, every form of homosexuality, adultery, and every form of pornography.
 Paul is telling us that Christians must abstain from a pornographic lifestyle in the broadest sense of that word.

 Please note that Paul doesn’t spell out every detail of sexual immorality.
 He doesn’t have to because the particular expressions of sin will change depending on time and place and cultural factors.
 The command stands, the application changes.

 II.
-Two Commands We Must Obey 4-6
+Two Commands We Must Obey

-# 1: Control your own body 4-5
+# 1: Control your own body

-Each of you should learn to control his own body in a way that is holy and honorable, not in passionate lust like the heathen, who do not know God (vv.
+Each of you should learn to control his own body in a way that is holy and honorable, not in passionate lust like the pagans, who do not know God (vv.
 4-5).
 Verse 4 literally commands each man to “possess his own vessel.”
-That might be a reference to his own wife, since 1 Peter 3:7 does refer to the wife as the “weaker vessel.”
+That might be a reference to his own wife, since 1 Peter 3:7 refers to the wife as the “weaker vessel.”
 However, in this context it almost certainly means his own body.
 To possess is to control in the sense of mastering the inner impulse to sin.

 Deep in the Pit

-But we know God … and that makes all the difference!
+But we know God . . . and that makes all the difference!

 # 2: Don’t cheat another person

-“In this matter no one should wrong his brother or take advantage of him.”
+“In this matter no one should wrong his brother or take advantage of him” (v.
+6).
 The King James Version uses the word “defraud.”
-Other translations use words like “wrong” or “cheat.”
+Other translations use words like “exploit” or “cheat.”
+Don’t take from another man or woman what is not yours to take.
 The meaning may be made clear by a few examples:

 *Don’t cheat your brother by sleeping with his wife.